fusioncharts/dev_centre_docs/upgrading/changed-behavior.md

 <h4>Improved Compatibility with React Native</h4>

-- **Summary:** Enhanced support for React Native and updates to Ember dependencies make it easier to integrate FusionCharts into mobile applications built with React Native.
+- **Summary:** Enhanced support for `React Native` and updates to `Embe`r dependencies make it easier to integrate FusionCharts into mobile applications built with `React Native`.
-- **Impact:** Users previously encountering compatibility issues with React Native should experience smoother chart integrations.
+- **Impact:** Users previously encountering compatibility issues with `React Native` should experience smoother chart integrations.
 This may affect workflows that require custom adjustments or workarounds.
-- **What to Check:** Verify that existing React Native integrations continue to function as expected with the updated library and Ember version.
+- **What to Check:** Verify that existing`React Native` integrations continue to function as expected with the updated library and Ember version.

 - **Example:**
   - **Before:** Limited compatibility, requiring workarounds for certain chart functionalities.